iFoxbox/RoboND-Rover-Project/writeup.md

 If the Rover happens to stop in front of a rock sample it will attempt to pick it up.

 #### 2. Launching in autonomous mode your rover can navigate and map autonomously.
 Explain your results and how you might improve them in your writeup.
-After making the changes to perception.py I found that the rover was able to map the terrain with a fidelity 75% consistently.
+After making the changes to perception.py I found that the rover was able to map more then 40% of the terrain with a fidelity 75% consistently.
-I could improve this by making the perspective transform take account for pitch and roll.
-I could improve the decision.py by adding a feature to tell how close to a wall it has seen and try to stay close to it.
-Mapping the closed perimeter of the map.

 **Simulator settings (resolution and graphics quality set on launch) and frames per second (FPS output to terminal by `drive_rover.py`) in your writeup when you submit the project so your reviewer can reproduce your results.**
 I am running the Roversim at a resolution of 1152 x 864.
 Graphics quality is set to Fantastic.
 The FPS I am getting is 30-39 FPS.
-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

-![alt text][image3]
+I could improve this by making the perspective transform take account for pitch and roll.
+I could improve the decision.py by adding a feature to tell how close to a wall it has seen and try to stay close to it.
+Mapping the closed perimeter of the map.